flutter/devtools/docs/timeline.md

 To achieve a frame rendering rate of 60 FPS (frames per second), each frame must render in ~16 ms or less.
 Since there are two portions of work for each frame (CPU and GPU), each portion should complete in 8 ms or less.
 When this target is missed, you may experience UI jank or dropped frames.

+See [Flutter performance profiling](https://flutter.dev/docs/testing/ui-performance) for more detailed information on how to analyze your app's performance.

 ## Flame Chart